AMBER Alert issued for missing 1-year-old Texas boy

 Officials are also searching for the child's alleged abductor, Catherine Ocan, 28.

 Ocan is 5'4 and weighs 120 pounds.
-She is believed to be driving a blue 1999 Plymouth Voyager with a Texas license plate number: LSJ8380
+She is believed to be driving a tan 1999 Plymouth Voyager with a Texas license plate number: LSJ8380

 Law enforcement believes the child is in grave danger.